ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

 .. code-block:: shell

-   omnitrace-instrument -o ./foo.inst -- foo
+   rocprof-sys-instrument -o ./foo.inst -- foo
-   omnitrace-instrument -o ./libfoo.so.2 -- /usr/local/lib/libfoo.so.2
+   rocprof-sys-instrument -o ./libfoo.so.2 -- /usr/local/lib/libfoo.so.2

 At this point, the instrumented ``foo.inst`` executable still dynamically loads the original ``libfoo.so.2`` in ``/usr/local/lib``:

 .. code-block:: shell